Azure/AzureAD-App-Docs/articles/en-us/microsoftsharepointonprem/sso_configure.md

 	```
 	$realm = "<Identifier value from the SharePoint on-premises Domain and URLs section in the Azure portal>"
-	$wsfedurl="<SAML single sign-on service URL value which you have copied from the Azure portal>"
+	$wsfedurl="<Login URL value which you have copied from the Azure portal>"
 	$filepath="<Full path to SAML signing certificate file which you have copied from the Azure portal>"
 	$cert = New-Object System.Security.Cryptography.X509Certificates.X509Certificate2($filepath)
 	New-SPTrustedRootAuthority -Name "AzureAD" -Certificate $cert